constantAmateur/SoupX/README.md

 Although the code will attempt to estimate rho down to the individual cell level given a large enough list of soup determining genes, a global average tends to work pretty well in most instances.
 If you find that your cell specific estimates vary wildly, it is advisable to simply use the global trend for all cells in a channel.
 That is, if you can get a good channel level estimate of rho, you won't be too far off by just assuming all cells in that channel have that contamination fraction.

 ## Changelog

+### v0.3.0

+Now passes R CMD check without warnings or errors.
+Added extra vignette on estimating contamination correctly.
+Changed the arguments for the interpolateCellContamination function and made montonically decreasing lowess the default interpolation method.
+A number of other plotting improvements.

 ### v0.2.3